eduardoboucas/buildtimes/_posts/2016-04-14-creating-modular-ui-components-with-dustjs.markdown

 {/modal-dialog}
 {% endhighlight %}

-The massive caveat of this solution is that helpers are defined as plain JavaScript functions, so any markup required by our modal dialog component would have to be kept as a String in the middle of a function — *yikes!*.
+This solution comes with a massive caveat though, in that helpers are defined as plain JavaScript functions, so any markup required by our modal dialog component would have to be kept as a String in the middle of a function — *yikes!*.

 At first, I thought the huge maintainability costs of that approach could be mitigated if I managed to still keep the markup in a Dust-flavoured HTML file and somehow generated the JavaScript functions from it automatically as a build process, using something like Gulp or Grunt.
 This sounded like an acceptable solution to me.